-Custom authentication method allows one to write own authentication method by extending the Custom_authentication-class found in mydbr/user/custom_authentication.php.
+Custom authentication method allows one to write their own authentication method by extending the Custom_authentication-class found in mydbr/user/custom_authentication.php.

-User record is an array with obligatory fields: name, admin and groups.
+The user record is an array with obligatory fields: name, admin and groups.
 Additionally, the user record can have email and telephone info for the user.

 $user['name']: username $user['admin']: 1=admin, 0=normal user $user['groups']: array of groupnames user belongs to.
 Example: array('Sales', 'HR', 'Production'), null if groups are not handled here but inside myDBR $user['email']: optional user's email $user['telephone']: optional user's telephone number